takuya-ki/vehicle-simulation/README.md

 # car-simulation

-car-simulation by vehicle model of front wheel steering.
+This is a car simulation program by vehicle model of front wheel steering.

 ## Description